-Anonymous Reporting (not always an immediate response)
+• Anonymous Reporting (not always an immediate response)

+Silent Witness

-- Silent Witness - For those that wish to report crimes or suspicious activity anonymously, there is a system in place.
+For those that wish to report crimes or suspicious activity anonymously, there is a system in place.
 If you would like to make the Chief of Campus Police aware of questionable/illegal activity, you may submit a form via the Internet.
 This form is transmitted to the Chief of Campus Police as a filtered email message.
 No one is able to determine who sent the message.
-If you wish to submit information in this manner, simply go to: www.chowan.edu/silent-witness - University Counselor - Yolanda Majette, (252) 398-6249 majety@chowan.edu - Campus Minister - Mari Wiles, (252) 398-6268 wilesm@chowan.edu - Title IX - Alan Scott, (252) 398-6437 scotta1@chowan.edu
+If you wish to submit information in this manner, simply go to: www.chowan.edu/silentwitness.
+If this link doesn't work, just copy and paste it into your web browser.

+- University Counselor - Yolanda Majette, (252) 398-6249 majety@chowan.edu - Campus Minister - Mari Wiles, (252) 398-6268 wilesm@chowan.edu - → Title IX - Dr. John Dilustro, (252) 398-6528 dilusj@chowan.edu